-Veeam ONE alarms are assigned to objects of the backup or virtual infrastructure.
-There are several options for assigning alarms:
+You can assign Veeam ONE alarms to objects of the backup or virtual infrastructure.
+There are several options to assign alarms:

 - Object-level assignment — you can assign an alarm to a single object.

 This type of assignment can be useful if you need to customize alarms for specific objects, like separate hosts, VMs or backup infrastructure components.

 - Group-level assignment — you can assign an alarm to a group of objects (for example, to an infrastructure container or Veeam ONE Business View group).